envs-net/matrix-doc/docs/faq.md

 !!! note
     Do NOT use `/upgraderoom` instead, as IRC bridge will follow it and FOOBAR the new room.

+1) Create an new Room an copy the room_ID.

-Go back to the old room.
+2) Go back to the old room.

 * Type `/devtools`.
 * Select "Create custom event"